 On September 5, 2013, the MTRCB called the show's producers for a mandatory conference over "insensitive and unfriendly" scenes involving hosts Vic Sotto and Ryzza Mae Dizon.

-In October 2017, host Joey De Leon apologized after his statement in the show, about depression as a "made-up illness".
+In October 2017, host Joey De Leon apologized after he made a statement in the show about depression being a "made-up illness".
 He said his family explained the seriousness of his statements.

 On March 30, 2019, during the show's Boom! segment, a split-second same-sex kiss occurred between a gay couple after the audience and guest contestant Boobsie Wonderland shouted for them to kiss after a romantic moment between the couple.
-Some criticized the MTRCB for not doing immediate actions.
+Some criticized the MTRCB for not taking immediate action.
 Patrick Driz, the person who kissed his boyfriend on live television, later apologized for the incident.

 On June 2, 2023, Tito Sotto, Vic Sotto and Joey de Leon filed a petition for the cancellation of TAPE Inc.'s trademark renewal for the title "Eat Bulaga!".
 On December 5, 2023, the Intellectual Property Office of the Philippines' Bureau of Legal Affairs cancelled the trademark renewal and credited the Sotto brothers and de Leon as the owner of the title "Eat Bulaga!".